4mp3R/jirino/README.md

 In order to be able to run Jirino from anywhere in the console, please add the `~/.mix/escripts` in your *$PATH*.

 ## Configuration
-Jirino to be configured before it can be used.
-It read user settings from the invironment variables so you can change them without rebuilding and reinstalling the escript.
+Jirino must be configured before it can be used.
+It reads user's settings from the environment variables so you can change them without rebuilding and reinstalling the escript.
 Here are the environment variables to set:
 - JIRINO_USERNAME : The username or email for your Jira user, like `bobby@gmail.com`.